In this section

 Further information will be sent to you shortly before each disbursement.

 Providing you are studying at least half time you may be able to defer repayment on a previous loan.
-Please visit ASA’s website to view and download deferment forms and bring to RHB 117 to be signed by a Goldsmiths official.
+If you need to defer a loan taken out to fund previous study, please visit the Student Centre.

 If you already have FFEL Program loans and will now be receiving Direct Loans, consolidating your FFEL and Direct Loan program loans together into a Direct Consolidation loan may make loan repayment easier.
 If you consolidate, you will have just a single monthly payment.
 Consolidating your FFEL Program loans into a Direct Consolidation Loan may also allow you to take advantage of certain benefits that are offered only in the Direct Loan Program, such as Public Service Loan Forgiveness and the Income Contingent Repayment Plan.